 - To know the difference between knowledge and opinion, and to know when a proposition is held from experience or as the result of argument from prior principles.

-- To demonstrate an understanding of the principal themes, figures, and literary and artistic works of Christian civilization in the West, and to situate them within the narrative of Christian life from the time of the Apostles to the present.
+- To demonstrate an understanding of the principal themes, figures, literary and artistic works of Western Civilization, to situate them in their historical context, and to see and set them in conversation.

 - To give an account of the relationship of the Roman Catholic Church and Western Civilization to the major Eastern cultures and religions.